styleandclass/styleandclass.ca/readme.md

 confirm that your new addition is showing up properly.
 Visit /speakers/ or /about/sponsors/ in your browser.

-Special note for speakers: since Jekyll doesn't provide the ability to sort data collections by a child key, we're hacking alphabetical order of speaker names by just doing it manually in the JSON file.
-If you add a new speaker, make sure to add them in the right alphabetical order.
+Special note on speakers: since Jekyll doesn't provide the ability to sort data collections by a child key, we're hacking alphabetical order of speaker names by just doing it manually in the JSON file.
+If you add a new speaker, make sure to add them in the right alphabetical place in the file, by last name.

 ## TROUBLESHOOTING